MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/ui-extensions-c5-data-migration.md

 * For items, we create a general posting setup where the adjustment account is the account specified as the inventory account on the inventory posting setup.

 ## <a name="correcting-errors"></a>Correcting Errors
 If something goes wrong and an error occurs, the **Status** field will show **Completed with Errors**, and the **Error Count** field will show how many.
-To view a list of the errors, you can open the **Data Migration Errors** window by choosing:
+To view a list of the errors, you can open the **Data Migration Errors** page by choosing:

 * The number in the **Error Count** field for the entity.
 * The entity, and then the **Show Errors** action.

-In the **Data Migration Errors** window, to fix an error you can choose an error message, and then choose **Edit Record** to view the migrated data for the entity.
+On the **Data Migration Errors** page, to fix an error you can choose an error message, and then choose **Edit Record** to view the migrated data for the entity.
 If you have several errors to fix, you can choose **Bulk-Fix Errors** to edit the entities in a list.
 You still need to open individual records if the error was caused by a related entry though.
 For example, a vendor will not be migrated if an email address one of their contacts has an invalid format.

 After you fix one or more errors, you can choose **Migrate** to migrate only the entities you fixed, without having to completely restart the migration.